ebizzity/ExpressRouteTraining/README.md

 6. At this point we are ready to connect the circuit to the ExpressRoute Gateway.
 Perform the following steps:
     - Navigate to the ExpressRoute Gateway deployed from the templates above
     - Click Connections

         - ![ER-GW-Connection-1](images/ergw.png)

     - Click Add
         - ![ER-GW-Connection-2](images/er-connections-add.png)

     - Choose the resource group you are leveraging for this lab and choose ExpressRoute for the Connection type.

         - ![ER-GW-Connection-3](images/er-connection-setup-0.png)
     - For this lab, choose Standard Resiliency

         - ![ER-GW-Connection-4](images/er-connection-setup-1.png)
     - Choose the ERGW, provide a name for the connection, choose the provisioned ER circuit and deploy.

         - ![ER-GW-Connection-4](images/er-connection-setup-2.png)

-2. Check for Routes from Azure on CSR 8kv:
+7. Check for Routes from Azure on CSR 8kv:
     - Once the deployment for the connection has completed, we can go and check our received routes.
-We should have routes for the Azure Hub, and the Azure spoke, from both the Primary and Secondary circuits.
+We should have routes for the Azure Hub, and the Azure Spoke, from both the Primary and Secondary circuits.

         ```
         megaport-mve-97884#show ip bgp